-- Honor the spirit of "open spaces" in the identification and development of projects, including use of nature-based solutions, green infrastructure and watershed restoration. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible, building a sense of community project ownership. - Raise awareness of and between community, Native nations, the public sector and the SCWP.
+- Honor the spirit of "open spaces" in the identification and development of projects, including the use of nature-based solutions, green infrastructure, and watershed restoration. - Support a reasonable and appropriate balance between urban and unincorporated communities in the use of Coordinator services and SCWP resources. - Work toward a shift in practice, so community input is involved as close to the point of project inception as possible, building a sense of community project ownership.

+• Raise awareness of and between community voices, Native nations, the public sector, and the SCWP.

-We've considered the distinct roles the Watershed Coordinator should play, which includes the Project Guide, Connector and Educator:
+We've considered the distinct roles the Watershed Coordinator should play, which include the Project Guide, Connector, and Educator:

-• Project Guide: TreePeople sees, as a key role of service, to identify and move community-based project concepts to the point where they can be submitted for the Safe, Clean Water Program and cost-share sources.
-In Year Three, this includes continued exploration and building the capacity of potential project applicants, helping to evaluate projects in the context of the SCWP, and many activities unique to each project.
+• Project Guide: TreePeople sees a key service role in identifying and advancing community-based project concepts to the point where they can be submitted for the Safe, Clean Water Program and cost-share sources.
+In Year Four, this includes continued exploration and building the capacity of potential project applicants, helping to evaluate projects in the context of the SCWP, and many activities unique to each project.

-• Connector: The Watershed Coordinator will help connect project advocates with a project applicant willing to lead and maintain the project if constructed, as well as connecting with the public agencies potentially affected by a project's scope and location.
+• Connector: The Watershed Coordinator will help connect project advocates with a project applicant willing to lead and maintain the project if constructed, as well as connect with the public agencies potentially affected by a project's scope and location.